princelonappan/mytheresa/README.md

 - This system allows to search the products through the category and price less than parameters.
 - Products are stored in the JSON file format.
+- Sample file added in the folder to test (src/Entity/sample.json)
+- The following assumption implements this solution -
+  - The API will return only 5 elements that satisfy the filtering criteria (So pagination not included)
+  - The category is a required field.
+  - The product list will not grow beyond 20,000 products.

 ## Installation